 Manufacturers have suckered people into buying millions of cameras over the years by spinning the megapixel myth to their advantage.
 But a lot of photographers have awakened to this subtle deception that “a high megapixel” means a high image quality.
 Because camera “A” has a higher megapixel than camera “B,” it doesn’t follow that camera “A” will produce a better image quality.
 Other things contribute too.
 That is why compact action cameras, even with their double-digit megapixels, are no match for DSLRs or Mirrorless Cameras when it comes to image quality.

 The megapixel of a camera is still very important.
 It is a measure of the number of pixels a camera has for producing images: higher means sharper and even bigger images, and vice versa.
 But pixel sizes vary, and that is where the difference of image quality emerges even among equal-pixel cameras.
 Pixels just tiny boxes that collect light to form images.
 As an illustration, if the camera “A” and “B” both have 1 million pixels.
 Still, the individual pixels in “A” are more significant than the ones in “B,” which means that the camera “A” will produce bigger and sharper images.
 The bigger-sized pixels will absorb more light, and that means more details of the object being photographed.
+If you want to underwater photography you can check this article best underwater mirrorless cameras for beginners.

 Manufacturers use several ways to describe the size of a sensor.
 They can use inches, millimeters, or other conventions.
 Being able to read and interpreted the various ways manufacturers describe sensor sizes is key to recognizing the best.